How long have you been in business?

 I love working with start up business owners who believe in making a profit and who want to serve the Greater Good.
 I like to work with those who are serious about making money and serious about making a difference in this world!
 But you gotta have a sense of humor too.

 What kind of personality do you not work well with?

 I don’t work well with those who are not willing to take chances.
 It’s necessary to take some level of risk when one starts a business.
 There is NO guarantee that your business will always be 100% bullet proof from all liability and all mistakes.
 While I’m big into minimizing risks and making informed decisions, I also believe sometimes you just have to take a leap of faith and take imperfect action to move forward or you may never start your business.

 Can this really work?

 Yes, this can really work.
 StartUp Greater Good is is based upon my knowledge of the law and business in real life.
 I’ve been a lawyer since 1996 and a business owner from 2006.
-The information provided is based on training I’ve been selected to provide to U.S. Small Business Counselors, Chambers of Commerce, Community Colleges, Small Business Development Centers, and nonprofits designed to help start up businesses.
+I have personally spent my time and money trying different strategies and programs across the U.S. The information provided is based on training I’ve been selected to provide to U.S. Small Business Counselors, Chambers of Commerce, Community Colleges, Small Business Development Centers, and nonprofits designed to help start up businesses.